 The first Board of Directors of PAOK consisted of:

 The “Union of Thessaloniki Constantinopolitans” was founded in May 1924.
-A year later, in June 1925 the club inaugurated their sports section.
-Fanourios Vyzantios was appointed president, with Nikos Petropoulosand Aristidis Misios as members of the administration.
+In June 1925, the sports section of the “club was inaugurated.
+Fanourios Vyzantios was appointed president, with Nikos Petropoulos and Aristidis Misios as members of the administration.
 After a few months of activity in all sports, the footballers of the club along with members of the Union expressed their wish for secession from the central social club in December 1925.

 The creation of AEK Thessaloniki aroused strong feelings.
 The procedures were cancelled, as the transfer of sporting activities should have been confirmed by the General Assembly and not the Board of Directors.
 Two prevailing trends appeared.

 The initiative was dubbed “rebellion” via an official announcement of the “Union of Thessaloniki Constantinopolitans”.
 All those opposed to the division rallied around then president of the Sports Executive Committee Nikos Petropoulos.
 The “battle” between the two sides lasted quite a long time and the joint General Assembly took place on 7 March 1926 to settle a dispute that emerged in December 1925.
 Nikos Petropoulos took 92 votes, level with Aristidis Misios who was on his side, and became president.

 The footballers, who had played a leading part in the secession, didn’t accept the development and sent an official announcement to the newspapers, inveighing against the new administration.
 “We hereby declare that we belonged, belong and will obey the rulings of the first legal Board of Directors.
 We do not accept you as administration, even if you are legalized”.
 The new administration of AEK Thessaloniki chose to expel the players who had signed the announcement and refer them to the Union of Football Clubs of Makedonia and Thrace.